Training & Education

 WSCJTC holds a variety of courses for those in the law enforcement, corrections, public safety and the criminal justice field.
 Many of these courses have prerequisites that must be met and may only be open to certain individuals.
 Click any course below for more information on availability and requirements.

-Disclaimer: The courses labeled as WSCJTC are fully supported by Washington State Criminal Justice Training Commission, all registration, curriculum, and instructors are managed by Commission.
+Disclaimer: The courses labeled as WSCJTC are fully supported by the Washington State Criminal Justice Training Commission; all registration, curriculum, and instructors are managed by the Commission.

 Title Training Number Location Description Training Type Sort descending